Table of contents

 Is there built-in WiFi?

-Only the Pi 3, 3+ and Pi Zero W have built-in wireless connectivity, but all other models can support a USB WiFi dongle.
-The Foundation offers its own branded WiFi dongle which has been fully tested for use with the Raspberry Pi.
+Only the Pi 3, 3+, 4, and Pi Zero W have built-in wireless connectivity, but all other Pi models can support a USB WiFi dongle.
+We offer our own branded WiFi dongle, which has been fully tested for use with the Raspberry Pi.
 It is available through our distributors.
 You can, of course, use a dongle from another provider if you wish.

 Is there built-in Bluetooth?